Retirement Account Contribution Calculator

 Always Maximize Your Employer Match

-Review Contribution Limits Annually
+Review IRS Limits Annually

 Maximizing Your Nest Egg: Optimizing Retirement Account Contributions

 Strategic contributions to retirement accounts are the bedrock of a secure financial future.
-This Retirement Account Contribution Calculator helps individuals optimize their savings by factoring in annual income, personal contribution percentages, employer matches, and critical IRS limits.
-In 2025, with the 401(k) employee contribution limit projected at $23,500, understanding how to fully utilize these tax-advantaged vehicles, especially with an employer match that can instantly boost savings by 50% or more, is paramount for building a substantial retirement fund.
+This Retirement Account Contribution Calculator helps individuals optimize their savings by factoring in annual income, personal contribution percentages, employer matches, and IRS limits.

 Calculating Your Total Retirement Contributions

-employee contribution = annual income ($) × (contribution percentage / 100)
+employee contribution = annual income × (contribution percentage / 100)

-employer match = min(employee contribution, annual income ($) × (employer match percentage / 100) × (contribution percentage / 100))
+employer match = employee contribution × (employer match percentage / 100)

 total annual contribution = employee contribution + employer match